 This 3 days in Ubud itinerary wouldn’t be complete without going over some of the best accommodations.
 Since Ubud is one of the most popular places to visit in Bali, you can find many accommodation options for every budget.

 Below you can find some of the best hotels to stay in Ubud.
-Do you prefer booking Airbnbs rather than hotels on your travels?
-Then you need to check out my article about the best Airbnbs in Ubud and if you’re looking for something special, you can also find some of the best bamboo houses in Bali around the city.
+If you’re looking for something more special, check out these private pool villas in Ubud and you can also find some of the best bamboo houses in Bali around the city.

 Set among lush greenery in Ubud, The Udaya Resorts and Spa offers a tropical retreat with a spa centre.
 Free private parking is available and free WiFi is accessible throughout the property.
 Various activities are organised on site, such as yoga classes as well as biking and trekking tours.